-The Company prohibits retaliation against an employee who, in good faith, seeks help or reports known or suspected violations.
-Any reprisal or retaliation against an employee because the employee, in good faith, sought help or filed a report will be subject to disciplinary action, including potential termination of employment.
+The Company prohibits retaliation against an employee, consultant or director who, in good faith, seeks help or reports known or suspected violations.
+Any reprisal or retaliation against an employee or consultant because the employee or consultant, in good faith, sought help or filed a report will be subject to disciplinary action, including potential termination of employment or the consulting relationship, as applicable.
 You are entitled to make the report on a confidential and anonymous basis.
 To the extent an investigation must be initiated, the Company will endeavor to keep confidential any report you make, except to the extent disclosure is required by applicable law, regulation or court order or is necessary to permit a complete investigation of such report.